Coton de Tulear: History

 The Coton de Tuléar was first formally recognised as a breed by the Societe Centrale Canine (the French national kennel club) in 1970 and was accepted by the Fédération Cynologique Internationale, which published the breed standard in 1972.
 The Coton de Tuléar is recognised internationally through the Fédération Cynologique Internationale and by major kennel clubs (The Kennel Club (UK) in the Toy Group, and the United Kennel Club (US) in the Companion Group), using standards-based upon the Fédération Cynologique Internationale standard.
 The breed is not recognised by the New Zealand Kennel Club or the Australian Kennel Union.
 It also may be recognised in the English-speaking world by any of the very large numbers of minor registries, clubs, and internet-based dog registry businesses.

 In the United States, another standard for the Coton de Tuléar was developed based upon the breed in Madagascar in 1974 by a biologist, Dr. Robert Jay Russell.
-Russell established the Coton de Tuléar Club of America in 1976 and was opposed to American Kennel Club recognition.
+Russell established the Coton de Tuléar Club of America (CTCA) in 1976 and was opposed to American Kennel Club recognition.
 The Coton de Tuléar entered the American Kennel Club Foundation Stock Service (their first step in breed recognition) in 1996 and became a fully recognized breed on July 1, 2014.
 The American Kennel Club Parent Club for the breed in the United States of America Coton de Tuléar Club.

+The terms "Malagasy Coton" and "European Coton" refer to variations within the Coton de Tulear breed, primarily differing in breed standards and the size of the dog populations.
+Malagasy Cotons, following the CTCA standard, can be larger and come in various colors, while European Cotons, adhering to the FCI standard, are typically smaller and primarily white.
+However, both are still considered the same breed, with DNA evidence confirming their genetic similarity.